How to Import from China to Nigeria to Start a Business

 I believe you have gathered enough knowledge about importing Chinese goods to have a fairly in-depth idea of what goes around in these businesses.

-African consumers demand have grown steadily in the past few years, and Africa has become an attractive market for global export-oriented trading companies and manufacturers.
+African consumers demand has grown steadily in the past few years, and Africa has become an attractive market for global export-oriented trading companies and manufacturers.
 As the “leader” in African trade, Nigeria has enjoyed strong bilateral trade with China in recent years.
 Import from China to Nigeria is eager to try.